 Shark Cage Diving

-Port Lincoln is the only place in Australia to cage dive with great white sharks, and it is the most popular of the Port Lincoln attractions, arguably one of the best things to do on Eyre Peninsula.
-While there are other companies also doing the tours, I went with, and recommend, Adventure Bay Charters on my trip out to Neptune Island.
+Port Lincoln is the only place in Australia to cage dive with great white sharks.
+It is the most popular of the Port Lincoln attractions, tops the list of Port Lincoln adventure activities, and is arguably one of the best things to do on the Eyre Peninsula and in all of South Australia.

 Swimming with Sea Lions